 - Low ovarian reserve; Two studies examining electro-acupuncture or TEAS’s impact on responsiveness of ovaries with low reserve reported encouraging findings, as did one where herbal medicine’s effect on ovarian reserve was examined but we await larger randomised controlled trials before firm conclusions can be drawn as to therapeutic efficacy.

 - Endometrial receptivity/FET; Pregnancy rates and endometrium quality were examined in 2 randomised controlled trials that used well known Chinese herbal formulas.
-In another randomised controlled trial the effect of TEAS acupuncture point stimulation on endometrial receptivity was examined in women preparing for frozen embryo transfers.
-While positive results are reported in all these trials, larger RCTs are awaited to confirm the results.
+In another couple of randomised controlled trials the effect of TEAS acupuncture point stimulation on endometrial receptivity and pregnancy rates was examined in women preparing for frozen embryo transfers.
+While positive results are reported in all these trials, we look forward to larger RCTs.

 - Intrauterine insemination; Only one study has been published as far as we know on the effect of Chinese Medicine treatment on the outcomes of IntraUterine Insemination.
 A small controlled but non randomised trial found that the group of women who used Chinese medicine had a markedly higher pregnancy and live birth rate.
 As with the above, larger RCTs are required before definitive conclusions can be reached.